 Could a Chargeback Manager Be the Hero Your Business Needs?

 You’re probably familiar with chargebacks to some degree.
-However, there’s also a good chance that you’re unsure what to do about them.
+However, there’s also a good chance you’re unsure what to do about them.

 The answer will vary, depending on your business.
-That said, ignoring the problem is not an option.
+But you should know…. ignoring the problem is not an option.
+So, with all that in mind, let’s examine the role a chargeback manager could play in your overall loss prevention strategy.

 What is a Chargeback Manager?